nxquang-al/Bosch-TheThree-DataMigration/solutions/Part2/part2.md

 # Explanation

-- We following the description of the problem:
+- We follow the description of the problem:

   - `Step 1`: If the length of K = B: set Ko = K. Go to step 4.
   - `Step 2`: If the length of K > B: hash K to obtain an L byte string, then append (B-L) zeros to create a B-byte string Ko (i.e., Ko = H(K) Il 00 .00).
 Go to step 4.